Why Your HubSpot CSV Import Keeps Failing (and How to Fix It)

 Reason 2: Your picklist values don’t match what HubSpot expects

 The problem compounds when data comes from multiple sources.
 A Salesforce export, a LinkedIn export, and a manually-built spreadsheet will all have different conventions for the same concepts.
-Before any of that data can go into HubSpot, every value needs to match HubSpot’s exact picklist definitions.
+Each source adds new variations to map through.

 Reason 3: Your date formats are incompatible